Omega is one of the best juicers right now thanks to the combination of quality, warranty, and price.

 No problem, feed everything in stalk first and watch the auger crush it against the strainer and watch the green elixir flow from below.

 - Smaller footprint than the NC800

 - Small feed chute means a lot of chopping (only when you’re juicing fruit)

 - No adjustment knob

-- Still expensive (if the price is too high for you budget please consider these options)
+- Still expensive (if the price is too high for your budget please consider these options)

 Some potential issues

-This can be an issue if you have joint issues like arthritis.
-But outside those issues this machine is a keeper if you ask me.
+This can be an issue if you have joint problems like arthritis.
+But outside those issues, this machine is a keeper if you ask me.